See things from a different perspective at one of the highest points on campus.

 In addition to the annual tower tour events listed above, Baker Library will accommodate group tour requests submitted for academic and research purposes only.
 Requests will be evaluated to determine if they meet this educational requirement.
 Please review the Tower Tour Policy (PDF) prior to submitting a request.
-To schedule a tour for educational purposes, use this Tower Tour Request Form.

 Media requests to use Baker Tower for photography, video, filmmaking, or interviews should be directed to the Dartmouth College Office of Communications.

 Hanover, NH 03755